AshnaXhaikh/learn_fastapi_concepts/README.md

 # 🚀 FastAPI Learning Plan and Notes

-This repository documents my learning path into **FastAPI**, with examples, explanations, and notes.
+This repository documents my learning plan and notes for starting with **FastAPI** as a Python developer.

 ---

 ## ✅ 1️⃣ What is FastAPI?

-FastAPI is a high-performance Python web framework for building APIs quickly, with:
+FastAPI is a modern, high-performance Python framework for building APIs quickly and with automatic validation and documentation.
-- Type-hint-based validation
+- Built on Starlette (web) and Pydantic (validation).
-- Automatic Swagger documentation
+- Supports async and sync routes.
-- Async and sync support
+- Generates interactive docs automatically.

 ---

 # 🚀 FastAPI Basics Walkthrough

 This repo is a step-by-step guide to learning **FastAPI fundamentals**, one concept at a time.